-The fund is managed by Wisdomtree, and has been able to amass over $419.08 M, which makes it one of the average sized ETFs in the Total Bond Market ETFs.
-Before fees and expenses, this particular fund seeks to match the performance of the Bloomberg Barclays U.S. Aggregate Enhanced Yield Index.
+AGGY is managed by Wisdomtree, and this fund has amassed over $418.30 M, which makes it one of the average sized ETFs in the Total Bond Market ETFs.
+Before fees and expenses, AGGY seeks to match the performance of the Bloomberg Barclays U.S. Aggregate Enhanced Yield Index.

 The Bloomberg Barclays U.S. Aggregate Enhanced Yield Index broadly capture the U.S. investment grade, fixed income securities market while seeking to enhance yield within desired risk parameters and constraints.

 For ETF investors, expense ratios are an important factor when considering a fund's return; in the long-term, cheaper funds actually have the ability to outperform their more expensive cousins if all other things remain the same.